petitnau/algorand-vaults/README.md

 ```java
 @pay glob.amount : vault -> glob.receiver
 ```
-This transaction must transfer have the vault the amount of algos specified in the request from the vault to the declared receiver.
-After this function call, the contract state is set to `waiting`, where the contract can accept another request.
+This transaction must transfer the amount of algos specified in the request from the vault to the declared receiver.
+After the function call, the contract state is set to `waiting`, where the contract can accept another request.

 ## Cancelling a request

-If the vault creator notices a withdrawal request that they have not made (and therefore that someone has access to their private key), they can cancel the transaction using their recovery account, and then proceed to withdraw all the funds into a more secure account.

-Notice that, since to cancel a withdrawal request the recovery account private key is needed, anyone who steals the vault creator private key (but not the recovery key) won't be able to cancel any withdrawal request.
+The vault creator can abort an unexpected withdrawal (which probably means that that someone has access to the private key of the creator).
+This is done by calling the `cancel` function, which transfers all the funds to a recovery account.
+Since the private key of the recovery account is needed to cancel a withdrawal request, an adversary who steals the private key of the vault creator but not the recovery key will not be able to cancel withdrawal requests.

 ```java
 @gstate requesting->waiting